Skip Ribbon Commands

 - In the case of traineeships for recent graduates, Proof of Degree Completion must also be handed over as soon as possible.

 At the University of Minho all fields of studies have an Academic Coordinator who will assist in the definition of your work plan (in conjunction, if applicable, with your traineeship/thesis supervisor), along with the head of the host institution.
 Before you go, your work plan which establishes a Learning Agreement for Traineeships, should be agreed on and signed by you, your Academic Coordinator and by your supervisor at the host organisation.
 As an integral part of the Learning Agreement, is also drawn up (if applicable) an Academic Recognition Plan, which is an internal document that clarifies the equivalence between the work plan in the host institution and the University of Minho.
+The work programme (Learning Agreemento for Traineehip) of each participant/trainee, in the context of a Higher Education Institution, must ensure the development of professional skills, contribute to their employability and enhance the institutional activity of the host organization, as well as evidence that the way in which the activity is carried out fits into the host institution project/activity.

 Should I study a foreign language before going abroad?